goacoustic/neo4j-investigation/README.md

 > Automated scaling applies only to read replicas.
 At this time we do not recommend automatic scaling of core members of the cluster at all, and core member scaling should be limited to special operations such as rolling upgrades, documented separately.

 ## Monitoring
-Neo4j supports prometheus metrics(regular k8s flow) - no problems expected
+Neo4j supports prometheus metrics(regular k8s flow), and Graphite and JMX - no significant problems expected

 ## Multi tennancy options
 1. Starting from version 4.0, Neo4j supports Multi Tenancy.